Please join us for an exclusive first look on Friday 15 May from 17:30–20:00 with speeches commencing at 18:15.

 In this new work, Bowman explores language, industry and secondary use of materials through a range of media, including glass, metal, rubber and ceramics.
 Bowman reshapes everyday industrial matter into fragile, fractured forms that speak of labour, repair and vulnerability.
 Glass headrests slump, tyres collapse, and welded supports cradle precarious fragments, objects balanced between humour and unease.

 The Mark Tanner Sculpture Award (MTSA) is one of the UK’s most significant awards for emerging artists working in sculpture.
 Established in 2001, the award recognises innovation, ambition, and a strong commitment to sculptural process.
-This exhibition forms part of the MTSA National Touring Programme.
+Harriet Bowman’s ‘Slow Puncture’ first opened at Standpoint Gallery in May 2025 and forms part of the MTSA National Touring Programme.

 See Exhibition Access details at the bottom of this page.